 The wet grinding efficiency of the mixer grinder is also quite good.
 Owing to the large capacity, you can grind batter for 4-6 people in a single go using the wet grinding jar.
 Also, as it has a 750-watt motor, grinding is fairly quick.

 As we always mention, using the juicer jar, you can make juices of watermelon and cucumber pretty well.
-But, it is not the best option out there for juicing apple and pomegranate as pulp retains a lot of juice.
+But, it is not the best option out there for juicing apples and pomegranates as pulp retains a lot of juice.
 It can’t be used for beetroot and carrot juice either.
 If you don’t wish to have a juicer jar, you could opt for Philips HL7699, which comes with just the three main jars.

 Overall, it is definitely an elegant and durable mid-budget option to consider.
 Compared to Vidiem, Philips has a better network of after-sales service centres across India too.